Part II: Hurricane Helene Relief Efforts

 20-year old App students crouched beside 65-year old retired Firemen helping strangers.
 The goodness in humanity was right in front of me.

 Outside, we tore down the back porch that was halfway into the ground, removed debris (including a toy Jeep that floated from a neighbors yard down the street), and cleaned the front porch.
-We easily filled up five industrial truckloads of trash.
-I can't image the total amount of trash Helene caused.
+We easily filled five industrial truckloads of trash.
+I can't fathom the total amount of trash Helene caused.

 At least we had beautiful weather.
 It was a crisp, fall day, high of 70, and the leaves, what was left in the trees after the high winds, were already changing.

 After a quick PB&J at the car, I saw Lindsey and one of her daughters pull up to the house.
 Lindsey was my age.
-I couldn't imagine all the emotions she had experienced in just a few short days The exhausting decisions she had to make, the care and strength she had to show her girls, all after losing everything.
+I couldn't imagine all the emotions she had experienced in just a few short days.
+The exhausting decisions she had to make, the care and strength she had to show her girls, all after losing everything.
 I wanted to give her the biggest hug.
 I wanted to hug my husband and dog at home, too.

 Lindsey had managed to salvage a few boxes of keepsakes.
 They were stacked on the front porch.
 A team of female volunteers flocked to her aid, opening container after container of birthday cards, children's artwork, and sports medals soaked in brown sludge.
 Each box held life's memories - emotions - milestones.
 Time moved in slow motion, and it should have.
-This felt like the most important place to be in the world.
+This porch was the most important place to be in the world.
 She held up each one, smiled and recalled each memory, and gently placed it into a clean container where we tried to clean it off.

 My nose tingled that tingle it feels before the tears rush from my eyes.
 I couldn't make eye contact with her.
 I noticed the other ladies were moving their hands to new containers, acting busy, they couldn't look either.